kopp/minipython/docs/tutorials/storage.rst

 ++++++++++++++

-The file system also has an interesting property: if you just flashed the MicroPython runtime onto the device then when it starts it's simply waiting for something to do.
-However, if you copy a special file called ``main.py`` onto the file system, upon restarting the device, MicroPython will run the contents of the ``main.py`` file.
+The file system also has an interesting property: if you just flashed the MiniPython runtime onto the device then when it starts it's simply waiting for something to do.
+However, if you copy a special file called ``main.py`` onto the file system, upon restarting the device, MiniPython will run the contents of the ``main.py`` file.

 Furthermore, if you copy other Python files onto the file system then you can